 Transactions metadata are kept for 5 years by our payment operator according local regulations.

-Still, we have rate limiting in place to protect our infrastructure of abuses and ensure quality of service.
-But if you have a legitimate use-case hitting these limits, please open a ticket with the support team so we can sort things out.
+Still, we have a rate limiting in place to protect our infrastructure of abuses and ensure the quality of service.
+However, if you have a legitimate use-case hitting these limits, please open a ticket with the support team so we can sort things out.

-This FAQ is probably the best place to find quickly an answer to your question.
+This FAQ is probably the best place to find an answer to your question quickly.
 We encourage you to dig deeper in its sub-sections: a detailed explanation is waiting for you there!

 question tag if the subject is too broad.